-Program Goal 2: All Head Start children will receive culturally and linguistically responsive high-quality health, mental health and nutrition services so they are ready to succeed in school.
+Program Goal 2: All Head Start children will receive culturally and linguistically responsive high-quality health, mental health, and nutrition services so they are ready to succeed in school.
 Services will engage parents as lifelong educators and learners, support families in making connections to peers and community, improve parent and child relationships, and improve family well-being.
+Goal 2 - Progress, Outcomes, and Challenges

-Goal 2 - Objective 1 Progress, Outcomes, and Challenges ---------------------- ------------------------------------
+Goal 2 - Progress, Outcomes, and Challenges

-Year 1 Year 2 Year 3 Year 4 Year 5 Staff will ensure that a Children will develop See See minimum of 90% of lifelong healthy 2019-20 Below Head Start families lifestyles and enter Continuation know the health status kindergarten ready to Application of their children. succeed.
+Objective 1 Year 1 Year 2 Year 3 Year 4 Year 5

+Staff will ensure Children will See See See

+that a minimum of develop lifelong Below

-- -Activities or Action Steps to Meet Objective Above: - Ensure children receive screenings for vision, dental and BMI and share results and referrals for parents regarding follow-up activities, if needed - Distribute monthly health newsletters to families - Provide Healthy Living resources and activities for families during the program year - -Data, Tools, or Methods for Tracking Progress Above: - Growth Trend reports, lesson plans, Health and Nutrition plan/activities, Program Information Report (PIR), ChildPlus
+90% of Head Start healthy lifestyles 2019-20 2020-21 families know the and enter Continuation Continuation health status of kindergarten ready Application Application their children. to succeed.
+Activities or Activities or Action Steps to Meet Objective Above: • Ensure children receive screenings for vision, dental and BMI and share results and referrals for parents regarding follow-up activities, if needed

+- Distribute monthly health newsletters to families - Provide healthy living resources and activities for families during the program year

+• Growth Trend reports, Lesson Plans, Health and Nutrition plan/activities, Program Information Report (PIR), ChildPlus

-According to ChildPlus 89% of our families know their child's health status, as this is the percentage of children who are up to date on their physicals.
-According to the PIR 292 children were screened for BMI, vision, dental and hearing.
+According to ChildPlus 86% of our families know their child's health status, as this is the percentage of children who are up to date on their physicals.
+According to the 2019-20 PIR, 289 children were screened for BMI, vision, dental and hearing.
 Results were shared with parents and follow up was provided for families when needed.